mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter7.md

     <b>Exercise</b>: Extending ASP.NET Identity with a Profile Picture
 </h4>

-This is a fairly short exercise, where you'll do 2 things to create a staging blob container for profile pictues:
+This is a fairly short exercise, where you'll do 2 things to create a staging blob container for profile pictures:
-* **Step 1:** Create a web.config app setting for the upload/staging blob contianer name
+* **Step 1:** Create a web.config app setting for the upload/staging blob container name
 * **Step 2:** Update the upload image function to upload images to the staging blob container

-#### **Step 1:** Create a web.config app setting for the upload/staging blob contianer name
+#### **Step 1:** Create a web.config app setting for the upload/staging blob container name

 Add a new app setting to the *web.config* file named `ProfilePicUploadBlobContainer`.